greebowarrior/nodetv/Readme.md

 > su media
 > npm i

 Install the systemd service

 > sudo cp /opt/nutv/scripts/nutv.service /etc/systemd/system/
 > sudo systemctl reload-daemon
 > sudo systemctl enable nutv.service
 > sudo systemctl start nutv.service

+# Configure

+You'll need to create a `.env` file in your home directory, using `.env.default` as a template.
+In most cases, the only variables you may need to edit are:

+- `MEDIA_ROOT`
+- `DB_*`
+- `TRANSMISSION_*`

+# Docker

+If all that seems like too much trouble, or you just prefer containers, a [Docker](https://docker.org) image is available

+> docker run -d --name="nutv" -v /path/to/your/media:/media -v /path/to/your/downloads:/downloads -p 3001:3001 --net=host greebowarrior/nutv

 # Running